-The Organisation shall comply with all Applicable laws, regulations and nationally-ratified international treaties, conventions and agreements.
-(P1 P&C V4)
+The Organisation^{} shall comply with all applicable laws^{}, regulations and nationally-ratified^{} international treaties, conventions and agreements.

-Criterion 1.1.
-The Organisation shall be a legally defined entity with clear, documented, and unchallenged legal registration, with written authorization from the legally competent authority for specific activities. (new)

-Indicator 1.1.1 The Organisation has legal registration to carry out all activities within the scope of the certificate.

-Verifiers: Relevant land titles, leases, licences, Forestry rights, Crown Forestry Rights, rights, easements, resource consents, authorities to modify, knowledge of permitted activity status (under legislation such as the RMA) and other legal mechanisms are held for land or property under the management units.

-Indicator 1.1.2 Legal registration is granted in accordance with New Zealand law.
+- 1.1 The Organisation^{} shall be a legally^{} defined entity with clear, documented, and unchallenged legal registration^{}, with written authorization from the legally competent^{} authority for specific activities. - 1.1.1 Legal registration to carry out all activities within the scope of the certificate is documented and unchallenged. - Verifiers: Relevant land titles, leases, licences, forestry rights, Crown Forestry Rights, rights, easements, resource consents, authorities to modify, knowledge of permitted activity status (under legislation such as the RMA) and other legal mechanisms for land or property under the management units. - 1.1.2 Legal registration is granted in accordance with New Zealand law.

-Criterion 1.2.
-The Organisation shall demonstrate that the legal status of the management unit, including tenure and use rights, and its boundaries, are clearly defined.
-(C2.1 P&C V4)
+1.2 The Organisation^{} shall demonstrate that the legal^{} status of the management unit^{}, including tenure^{} and use rights^{}, and its boundaries, are clearly defined.

-Indicator 1.2.1 Legal tenure to manage and use resources within the scope of the certificate is documented.

-Verifiers: Relevant land titles, leases, licences, Forestry rights, Crown Forestry Rights, rights, easements and other legal mechanisms are held for land or property under the management units.

-Indicator 1.2.2 Legal tenure is granted by a legally competent authority according to legally prescribed processes.

-Indicator 1.2.3 The boundaries of all management units within the scope of the certificate are clearly marked or documented and clearly shown on maps.

-Verifiers: Legal boundaries for the management units are held in a GIS system, on physical maps, or a map showing property ownership.
-Formal public access routes, public access easements and formed and unformed legal roads are included on these maps.
+- 1.2.1 Legal tenure to manage and use resources within the scope of the certificate is documented. - Verifiers: Relevant land titles, leases, licences, forestry rights, Crown Forestry Rights, rights, easements and other legal mechanisms for land or property under the management units. - 1.2.2 Legal tenure is granted by a legally competent authority according to legally prescribed processes. - 1.2.3 The boundaries of all management units within the scope of the certificate are clearly marked or documented and clearly shown on maps. - Verifiers: Legal boundaries for the management units in a GIS system, on physical maps, or a map showing property ownership including formal public access routes, public access easements and formed and unformed legal roads on these maps.

-Guidance: Large - The Organisation should provide Forest boundary information to be placed on the FSC NZ website nz.fsc.org.

-Criterion 1.3.
-The Organisation shall have legal rights to operate in the management unit, which fit the legal status of The Organisation and of the management unit, and shall comply with the associated legal obligations in applicable national and local laws and regulations and administrative requirements.
+1.3 The Organisation shall have legal rights to operate in the management unit, which fit the legal status of The Organisation and of the management unit and shall comply with the associated legal obligations in applicable national and local laws and regulations and administrative requirements.
 The legal rights shall provide for harvest of products and/or supply of ecosystem services from within the management unit.
 The Organisation shall pay the legally prescribed charges associated with such rights and obligations.
-(C1.1, 1.2, 1.3 P&C V4)

-Indicator 1.3.1 Activities covered by the management plan are designed to comply with all Applicable laws.

-All activities undertaken in the management unit are carried out in compliance with:

-- 1) Applicable laws and regulations and administrative requirements

-- 2) Legal and Customary rights; and

-- 3) Obligatory codes of practice.

-Indicator 1.3.3 Payment is made in a timely manner of all applicable legally prescribed charges connected with Forest management.
+- 1.3.1 Activities covered by the management plan are designed to comply with all applicable laws. - 1.3.2 All activities undertaken in the management unit are carried out in compliance with: - 1) Applicable laws and regulations and administrative requirements - 2) Legal and customary rights; and - 3) Obligatory codes of practice. - NTFP 1.3.3 When non-timber forest products are aimed to human or animal consumption, all applicable legal and administrative requirements for hygiene and food safety are complied with. - 1.3.4 Payment is made in a timely manner of all applicable legally prescribed charges connected with forest management.

-Criterion 1.4.
-The Organisation shall develop and implement measures, and/or shall engage with regulatory agencies, to systematically protect the management unit from unauthorized or illegal resource use, settlement and other illegal activities.
-(C1.5 P&C V4)
+1.4 The Organisation shall develop and implement measures, and/or shall engage with regulatory agencies, to systematically protect the management unit from unauthorized or illegal resource use, settlement and other illegal activities.

-Indicator 1.4.1 Measures are implemented to provide Protection from unauthorized or illegal harvesting, hunting, fishing, trapping, collecting, settlement, and other unauthorized activities.
+1.4.1 Measures are implemented to provide protection from unauthorized or illegal harvesting, hunting, fishing, trapping, collecting, settlement, and other unauthorized activities.